maxpumperla/betago/README.md

 # BetaGo
 *So, you don't work at Google Deep Mind and you don't have access to Nature.
 You've come to the right place.
 BetaGo will stay beta!
 We are the 99%!
 We are Lee Sedol!*

-BetaGo lets you roll your very own go engine.
-It downloads go games, preprocesses them, trains a model , e.g. a neural network using keras, on data and serves the trained model to an HTML front end, which you can use to play against your very own handcrafted, artisanal Go bot.
-You can modify and extend any of these steps along the way and help decrease the gap between AlphaGo and BetaGo, tear down walls and disrupt the establishment.
+BetaGo lets you roll your very own Go engine.
+It downloads go games for you, preprocesses them, trains a model , e.g. a neural network using keras, and serves the trained model to an HTML front end, which you can use to play against your handcrafted & artisanal Go bot.

 ## It's alive
 Test BetaGo by running the following commands.
 It should start a playable demo in your browser!
+This bot plays a few reasonable moves, but is still very weak.
 ```{python}
 pip install betago
 git clone https://github.com/maxpumperla/betago
 cd betago
 python run_demo.py
 ```

+## Contribute
+You can modify and extend any of the steps outlined above and help decrease the gap between AlphaGo and BetaGo, tear down walls and disrupt the establishment.
+Consider contributing by:
+- Adding new models to the model zoo.
+- Writing new Go data processing functionality.
+- Adding more complex models and bots.

 ## How can I run my own bot?
 Training and serving a bot can be done in just a few steps.
 The following example uses a convolutional neural network implemented in keras, but you are free to choose other libraries as well.
 The code for this example can be found in the examples folder.